The FiiO Q1 is the company’s latest entry-level DAC and portable headphone amplifier. It is priced at just $69.99.

 The benefits of a short IC are clear.
 That small profile keeps your whole stack clean and free of entanglement making headphones and IEM insertion a breeze and packing the stack a piece of cake.
 Thank you FiiO for throwing this one in as stock and please do this from now on, it is a very welcome addition.

 Build Quality & Features

-At the back you have a micro USB port which acts as both your charger and DAC interface.
+At the back, you have a micro USB port that acts as both your charger and DAC interface.
 The choice to charge or use as a DAC is controlled by a switch on the far right of the rear panel.
-To the far right of the rear panel you have a lineout/line in 3.5mm jack port and the high/low gain switch.
+To the far right of the rear panel, you have a lineout/line-in 3.5mm jack port and the high/low gain switch.

 OTG and DAC